rlivings39/learning-ai/python-lessons/README.md

 ```
 There are subtleties like using them in classes, multiple decorators, etc.

+Multiple decorators work just the way you think they would by nesting the wrappers.

+Decorators by default don't copy metadata.
+Use `@wraps` from `functools` instead

+Decorators can take arguments.
+The outer function accepts the arguments then returns a function that returns a function.

 #### Method decorators

 There are a few standard decorators for classes `@staticmethod, @classmethod, @property`